History of New England Botanical Club

 April 9-10, 1999: In celebration of the 100th year of publication of our journal, Rhodora, NEBC sponsors a symposium titled "The Dynamics of the New England Flora."

-November 12, 2000: NEBC receives the annual Conservation Award of the New England Wild Flower Society "for more than a century of outstanding commitment to native plant conservation through educational outings, symposia, books and the journal Rhodora.
+November 12, 2000: NEBC receives the annual Conservation Award of the New England Wild Flower Society (now Native Plant Trust) "for more than a century of outstanding commitment to native plant conservation through educational outings, symposia, books and the journal Rhodora."

 October 1, 2004: NEBC celebrates its 1000th meeting at Broadmoor Wildlife Sanctuary in Natick, Massachusetts.

-September 10, 2005: NEBC web site is moved off of the Harvard University Herbaria server to our own site with domain: rhodora.org.
+September 10, 2005: NEBC web site is moved off of the Harvard University Herbaria server.

 October, 2006: NEBC agrees to have most of its back issues of Rhodora scanned and made available gratis online as part of the Botanicus project at the Missouri Botanical Garden Library.